OSInside/kiwi/doc/source/concept_and_workflow/runtime_configuration.rst

 ------------------------------

-{kiwi} supports an additional configuration file for runtime specific settings that do not belong into the image description but which are persistent and would be unsuitable for command line parameters.
+{kiwi} supports an additional configuration file for runtime specific settings which do not belong in the image description but which are persistent and are unsuitable for command-line parameters.

-The runtime configuration file must adhere to the `YAML
-<https://yaml.org/>`_ syntax and can be provided via the global
-`--config` option at call time of {kiwi}.
-If no config file is provided at the commandline, {kiwi} searches for the runtime configuration file in the following locations:
+The runtime configuration file must adhere to the `YAML <https://yaml.org/>`_ syntax, and the file can be pointed to via the global `--config` option at call time of {kiwi}.
+If no config file is provided, {kiwi} searches for the runtime configuration file in the following locations:

 1. :file:`~/.config/kiwi/config.yml`